 Learning to play guitar starts with the basics.
 The following diagrams are for more advanced players, or for someone who wants to learn more advanced music.

-You'll find some useful, downloadable, free tab software that finds, plays and loops tablature here: Free Guitar Tab Software
+Get useful, downloadable, free tab software to find, play and loop guitar tablature here: Free Guitar Tab Software